vglsraghu/VGLSDOC/README.md

 My professional areas of interest include drawing, sketching, and designing.
 I specialise in drawing space-rovers and drone-probes.
 At my current company, I was instrumental in implementing a Sharp-and-Clear-Lines policy that reduced smudges by 43% and raised designer satisfaction by more than 78 basis points.

-_italics My employment history is as follows:_
+_My employment history is as follows:_

 -  1806 - present: Newell Musgrave LLC
 -  1781 - 1806: Derwent Cumberland Co